Janine Sonis: Racing Louisville

-On August 21, 2024, Portland Thorns FC announced that they had traded Sonis to Racing Louisville FC in exchange for Reilyn Turner.
-Upon the trade's completion, Sonis signed a two-year contract extension with Racing Louisville through the 2026 season.
-Her first goal for Louisville came on September 14, 2024, as Sonis scored the winning goal in a 2–1 win over Angel City FC.
+On 21 August 2024 Portland traded Sonis to Racing Louisville FC in exchange for Reilyn Turner, and she signed a two-year contract extension with Racing.
+Coming three weeks after the Olympics, the move was, she said, "obviously a shock," though she gave the clubs "the green light to get this over the line" and left Portland without animosity.
+Her first goal for Louisville, on 14 September 2024, won a 2–1 match against Angel City FC.